mcjauregui72/CNN_MedImageClassification/README.md

 ## Executive Summary

-We defined, compiled, and trained two CNN submodels - one custom and one pre-trained - individually before ensembling and chaining them.
-We looked for a noticeable improvement in accuracy by combining the submodels over each of the submodels, individually.

-The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

-## Overview and Purpose

 Can we train a custom convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating one of the following four categories (classes): Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
 How well does the model perform?

 What happens if we add to our model a pre-trained CNN model by employing transfer learning and model ensembling?
 Will we see improved accuracy scores with either of these methods?

-In our project, we compared the accuracy values obtained with our dataset of chest CT images in the following four model scenarios:
+We defined, compiled, and trained two CNN submodels - one custom and one pre-trained - individually before ensembling and chaining them.
+We looked for a noticeable improvement in accuracy between the ensembled model and/or the chained model, over each of the two submodels.

-a) the pre-trained ResNet50 model (model_one)
+* a) the pre-trained ResNet50 model (model_one)
-b) our custom CNN (model_two)
+* b) our custom CNN (model_two)
-c) ensembling the output of model_one and model_two (model_three)
+* c) ensembling the output of model_one and model_two (ensemble_model)
-d) chaining model_one and model_two into model_four (transfer learning)
+* d) chaining model_one and model_two into model_four (transfer learning)

-Concepts:
+Concepts discussed:
 Convolutional Neural Networks
 Pretained models
 Model Ensembling
 Transfer Learning/model chaining

+The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

 ## Convolutional Neural Networks

 CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, and use fully connected layers to classify those features into predefined categories.
 This process enables CNNs to effectively handle and classify complex visual data.